 CSPRI was contracted to develop modalities of monitoring the conduct and performance of the police in the Western Cape.
 The project involved gaining an understanding of what constitutes professional policing and, on that basis, developing monitoring tools.
-These are set to make a substantial contribution to improving transparency, accountability and, ultimately, relations between the police and community.
+These are set to make a substantial contribution to enhancing transparency and accountability, and, ultimately, to improving community-police relations.